The Four Seasons (1981 film): Spring

+Summer

 Nick has separated from Anne and is dating Ginny Newley, a younger, beautiful, naive woman.
-The Burroughses and the Zimmers are not impressed with Nick giving Ginny a new present daily and her believing all of his stories.
-All three couples, except Anne, spend the summer in a sailboat around St. Thomas.
-During their vacation, the sailboat gets stuck in a sandbar, and the Burroughses and the Zimmers are unable to sleep well due to Nick and Ginny having sex loudly every night.
-When the group gets the sailboat unstuck and resumes the journey, the Burroughses privately discuss the effects Nick and Ginny's relationship is having on the others.
-After witnessing Nick and Ginny swimming in the sea naked, the Zimmers do the same.
+The Burroughses and Zimmers are not impressed with Nick giving Ginny a new present daily and her believing all of his stories.
+All three couples, except Anne, spend the summer on a sailboat around St. Thomas.

+During their vacation, the sailboat gets stuck in a sandbar, and the Burroughses and Zimmers are unable to sleep well due to Nick and Ginny's loud sexual encounters every night.
+When the group gets the sailboat unstuck and resumes the journey, the Burroughses privately discuss how Nick and Ginny's relationship is affecting the others.
+After witnessing Nick and Ginny skinny-dipping in the sea, the Zimmers join them.